 Have you heard of ‘hunger’ hormones?
-There are two hormones that control how full we feel – the feeling of being satiated after a meal or of hunger pangs from an empty stomach.
+Two hormones control how full we feel – feeling satiated after a meal or hunger pangs from an empty stomach.
 Keeping those two hormones, Ghrelin and Leptin, in balance is important for maintaining a healthy weight and overall wellbeing.

 Feeling hungry before eating and comfortably full after a meal may be two of the most familiar sensations we experience during our day.
 Symptoms of hunger can be caused by several factors, but our appetite is regulated by a number of hormones that are released under certain nutrition states.
 In particular, Ghrelin and Leptin are thought to have a significant influence on how hungry or satiated we may feel.